3 Biggest Barriers for Women in STEM

 Despite the barriers women continue to face in STEM, there is some good news.
 Compared with a generation ago, women have many more opportunities to seek out mentors, role models, and support when pursuing STEM careers.
 STEM majors can learn more about pioneering women in science, technology, and medicine, or check out lists like Crain's Notable Women in STEM.

 Mentors help women plan out their careers and advance in their fields.
 A number of organizations offer mentorship opportunities specifically for women in STEM.
 For example, Encouraging Women Across All Borders mentors students and early-career professionals.
 You can also research STEM career paths using the BLS periodic table of STEM careers.

 Students also benefit from scholarships encouraging women to pursue STEM degrees.
 Refer to our guide to learn how to find scholarships.

 Scholarships for Women in STEM

-Graduates with a STEM degree can look for employers committed to pay equity.
+STEM graduates should look for employers who are committed to pay equity.
 These policies have particularly been shown to increase the number of Black women holding STEM jobs.